 There may be occasions where exceptional circumstances arise whereby an adaption of, or some exception of the information listed in Sections 1 thru 17 is necessary.
 Where this is required UKAHFT Officials are to arrive at a decision that is; fair, not detrimental to the sport or competition.
-Where multiple UKAHFT Officials are not to act independently of the other UKAHFT Officials.
+Where multiple UKAHFT Officials are present, UKAHFT Officials are not to act independently of the other UKAHFT Officials.